 Banish the bunnies with one of these top 10 airguns.
-Pneumatic or spring loaded - take your pick from our recommendations.
+Michael Yardley suggests the top options for every budget

-This list of top 10 airguns has been compiled by Matt Ellis from BASC.
-Our airgun guide, what to shoot and what to buy explains which pellets to use, how best to shoot your quarry and what to look for in an air rifle.
+For more on airguns, follow our airgun guide, what to shoot and what to buy, including which pellets to use, how best to shoot your quarry and what to look for in an air rifle.

 TOP 10 AIRGUNS FOR THE FIELD

 Michael Yardley selections to top airguns available to buy now to suit every budget.

 ECONOMY MODELS (BOTH SPRING-POWERED)

 A traditionally styled, no-frills, good-value gun.
 The wooden stock is good (although the comb is a little low for a scope).
 It comes with open sights as well as a simple but adequate 4×32 scope.

 Again, this offers lots for the money.
 It’s a lighter gun with an ergonomic polymer stock of modern form and adjustable open (fibre-optic) sights.
 A £50 scope would still give you a sub-£150 outfit.

 The definitive, old-school, spring-powered airgun – big, long-barrelled, quite heavy and almost indestructible.
 The trigger is excellent, there’s an automatic safety and precision open sights.
 A scope may be fitted easily, too.

 Good, new, entry-level, pre-charged pneumatic at a competitive price.
 Chinese made with Italian design and styling.
 It comes with sound moderator, 3-9×40 scope, mounts and two rotary, magnetically indexed magazines in .177 (nine shot) or .22 (seven shot).
 Distributed by GMK.